Rich and Firm

 Location, location, location

 Finding the right property may be harder than you expect.
-Reeves recommends that people thoroughly research their business idea, including legal requirements, before they search for a property.
-Too often, people buy something only to realise later that it will not meet their needs.
+Reeves recommends that people thoroughly research their business idea, including legal requirements before they search for a property.
+Too often, people buy something only to realize later that it will not meet their needs.

 “People are a little naive about it.
 Rather than do the planning, they tend to start the property search without understanding the points they need to go through,” he says.
 “A classic one is people have the idea of running a dog kennel and think it is straightforward, but then they find they don’t have enough space [for the animals].”